CodeYourFuture/syllabus/docs/html-css/week-1/lesson.md

 }
 ```

+### Exercise (10 minutes)

-> **Exercise:** Work in pairs and use the pseudo classes to make the background color of the red buttons change when in a "hover" or "focus" state.
+Work in pairs and use the pseudo classes to make the background color of the red buttons change when in a "hover" or "focus" state.
 See if you can make the white "Volunteer" button change to a different background without effecting the red buttons.

 ## Box Model